ADAPT is a Professional Network recognised by the Chartered Society of Physiotherapy.

 To complete your online registration/renewal please follow the link:

 On joining you will gain access to the member only area on our site.
 This gives you access to Useful Resources such as Practical Guidance and Supporting Materials.
-In addition to this, you can view a map of members, showing where they are currently, and where they might previously have volunteered or worked.
+In addition to this, we can link members who have similar experiences of work to help collaboration projects, or provide various forms of mentorship for working in new places.
+We are currently working on an interactive map that demonstrates where our members are and have worked during their careers.

 We aim to facilitate information exchange between members in order to help develop effective physiotherapy services worldwide.
 We try to do this in a way that promotes an understanding of healthcare in all cultures and belief systems, which is socially, economically and environmentally appropriate.